ilent2/otslm/docs/Advanced-Beams.rst

     dmdsz = [512, 1024];
     aspect = 2;

-To create the lgmode pattern, we can use the ``otslm.simple.lgmode`` function.
+To create the LG-mode pattern, we can use the :func:`+otslm.+simple.lgmode` function.
 This function has an optional argument for the aspect ratio and returns both the amplitude and phase for the pattern.